Dashboards#

 Read more about custom template variables in the Chronograf documentation .

-Use linked tables to correlate metrics and events¶
+Using linked tables to correlate metrics and events#

-An easy way to visualize events and correlate them with metrics or telemetry data is by using a linked table.
+An easy way to visualize events and correlate them with metrics or telemetry data is by using linked tables.
 In Chronograf, tables are linked to charts via the time column.

 Flux is a data scripting language that provides an extensive library for time series data manipulation.